xhocquet/xhocquet.github.io/_reflections/2025-12-15-reflections-gd-sync-implementation.md

 ## Getting Started

 My standard approach for solving new problems is to look at the landscape: in this case Godot multiplayer support.
 Good news: [it exists](https://docs.godotengine.org/en/stable/classes/class_multiplayersynchronizer.html).
-Unfortunately, like most game tooling you're given the components and ther is plenty of work left to put it together.
+Unfortunately, like most game tooling you're given the components and there is plenty of work left to put it together.
 Building a server with all of the syncing logic myself seemed like too much scope for a first project, so:

 I went looking for plugins/libraries and landed on [GD-Sync](https://www.gd-sync.com/), which is what this post will be about.
-GD-Sync provides a Godot addon for abstracting the common use-cases of mutlipayer Godot games, providing their own servers as a service on top of that.
+GD-Sync provides a Godot addon for abstracting the common use-cases of multiplayer Godot games, providing their own servers as a service on top of that.
 For my purposes, I was particularly interested in their free tier of up to 4 players, perfect for testing with friends.

 First things first, some setup.
 Using their site you generate an API key, download the plugin, and get that setup.
 There wasn't much to this step.